Last Updated on

 Wear Loose Clothing

 Avoid wearing tight clothing that compresses your breasts.
-Loose clothing will allow you to breathe more comfortably and avoid the pain.
+Loose clothing will allow you to breathe more comfortably and avoid pain.

 Massaging your body is a simple and effective way of getting relief.
 You can find simple massage techniques online or hire a skilled masseur.